-For Family Care and Partnership, the MCO shall have in effect written safeguards of the rights of enrolled participants, including a member bill of rights, in accordance with regulations and with other requirements of 42 C.F.R. § 438.100, Enrollee Rights and Protections, and of federal and state laws that are designed for the protection of members.
+The MCO shall have in effect written safeguards of the rights of enrolled participants, including a member bill of rights, in accordance with regulations and with other requirements of 42 C.F.R. § 438.100, Enrollee Rights and Protections, and of federal and state laws that are designed for the protection of members.